brttdds/Healthcare-Model-Evaluation/README.md

 Key Insight: I focused on evaluating model accuracy at high-confidence thresholds to identify actionable areas for improving prediction reliability.

 Note:
 Due to privacy concerns, the actual healthcare dataset used in this analysis cannot be shared.
-The code and queries here are based on a similar schema using synthetic/mock data.
+The code and queries here are based on a similar schema using mock data.